 Scientist Werner Holk (Hans Albers) aids the visionary Professor Achenbach (Friedrich Kayßler) in testing what looks like an electric atom smasher.
 The experiment: to turn lead into gold.
 The ‘Atomic Fracturer’ explodes, killing the old genius, whose work is discredited.
 Holk barely survives, thanks to a blood transfusion from his faithful girlfriend Margit Moller (Lien Deyers).
 When agents for the fabulously wealthy Englishman John Wills (Michael Bohnen) contact Holk, he realizes that the experiment was sabotaged.
 Werner allows himself to be taken to a fabulous yacht and from there to a Scottish castle, where, hundreds of feet under the ocean, Wills has constructed his own, far larger atom smasher with plans stolen from Achenbach.
 Split between his need for revenge and a desire to prove the dead Achenbach’s theories, Holk goes through with the experiment.
-Wills’ daughter Florence (Brigitte Helm), a gorgeous playgirl, is attracted to the German visitor, Holk finds that the workers’ foreman, Schwarz (Rudolf Platte) is of a like mind on economic issues.
+Wills’ daughter Florence (Brigitte Helm), a gorgeous playgirl, is attracted to the German visitor.
+Holk finds that the workers’ foreman, Schwarz (Rudolf Platte) is of a like mind on economic issues.
 But Wills’ engineer Harris (Eberhard Leithoff) is jealous of Holk’s talent, and cannot be trusted.

 Gold begins by repeating the ‘big money hostile takeover of science’ theme from Fritz Lang’s Frau im mond: a pioneering German scientific exploit is siezed by an unscrupulous international business entity.
 The unspoken message is that the weakened Germany is being cheated in the world economy because it lacks the resources to exploit its superior technology.
 The avaricious John Wills makes big financial decisions all day long.
 There’s no gray area in this conflict, as Wells murders, steals and spies on people to get what he wants.
 We’ve seen his ruthless agents wreck Achenbach’s original, modest experiment.
 This ‘England plays dirty’ theme mirrors Germany’s bitterness toward England for at least the better part of a century of colonial, naval and financial competition.
 Versailles and WW1 aren’t mentioned, but that had to be on the minds of the audience as well: Germany innovates and works hard, but is consistently handed a raw deal.

 The scenes with the sleek, fascinating Brigitte Helm would be better if they went somewhere; her Florence does what she can to entice Herr Holk but withdraws when he declares his love for his faithful girl back home, the one whose life blood now flows in his veins.
-‘Das Blut’ cannot be dishonored, even if Holk is half convinced that Wills is going to have him murdered after the giant machine starts turning out Gold by the ton.
+‘Das Blut’ cannot be dishonored, even if Holk believes that Wills is going to have him murdered after the giant machine starts turning out Gold by the ton.

 Act Two instead becomes a conflict between Big Capitalism and the lowly-but-virtuous Working Man.
 Down in the underground warren of tunnels (another Metropolis parallel) Wills’ Scottish workforce of sandhogs and technicians side with Holk against their boss.
 After a preliminary test yields a tiny bit of gold, we get the expected montages of worldwide economic panic, standard material in socially oriented sci-fi as diverse as La fin du monde and Red Planet Mars.
 Wells plans to grow rich by flooding the world with his artificially produced gold, a strategy that will have to be explained to me.
-Gold is the world’s standard of value precisely because it’s rare; it can’t be printed up like money.
-Thirty years later, the surprisingly sophisticated scheme of Auric Goldfinger is to increase the value of his stash of gold bullion by rendering America’s gold reserves radioactive, and therefore worthless.
+Gold is the world’s standard of value precisely because of its rarity; it can’t be printed up like money.
+Thirty years later, the surprisingly sophisticated scheme of Auric Goldfinger is to increase the value of his stash of bullion by rendering America’s gold reserves radioactive, and therefore worthless.
 If scarcity raises the value of the element, making more should do the opposite.
 (On the other hand, what about artificial diamonds?
 Is there any correspondence there?)
-[I’m acutely aware that discussing the subject matter of movies mainly points up how much I don’t know, about anything but movies.]
+I’m acutely aware that discussing the subject matter of movies mainly points up how much I don’t know, about anything but movies.

 The Incredible Holk convinces the mob of workers that he represents their interests better than the greedy John Wills.
 The idea that rich English capitalists need to be rejected in favor of honest German morality is the only real message here.
 It’s as simple as the ‘heart mediating between the hands and the brain’ slogan of Metropolis, but with a slightly arrogant nationalism added.